 - You can use it anywhere.
 Because cloud services are accessed on the internet, you can log in to them from anywhere.
-Your staff can access your systems and data without being on your premises.
+Your staff can access your systems and data without needing to be on your premises.

 Cloud computing can also be very reliable, because it shifts the IT management burden to an external supplier, who's a specialist in that service.
 In short, if your cloud service goes wrong, fixing it is someone else's problem.
 And they should have the skills to fix it fast.

 Cloud computing credentials

 If you're thinking of adopting cloud computing, do your homework.
 "Look at your supplier's credentials," urges Fleming.
 "The two global certifications to look for are SAS 70 Type II and ISO 27001."
 Suppliers with these accreditations should provide a reliable and secure service.

 Check the track record of any potential cloud supplier carefully.
 "Look for long established people," confirms Sharp.
 "Where are their servers?
 What sort of service level agreement do they have?
 You have to do due diligence."

 The weak point in many cloud set-ups is the all-important internet connection.
 "You need to think about resilience," explains Fleming.
 "How will you cope if your internet connection fails?"